vuestorefront/vue-storefront/packages/core/docs/guide/cart-and-wishlist.md

    * removing the item from the wishlist

-The `wishlist` can be accessed by `wishlistGetters` object which allows you to fetch proper values and render them in the component e.g. `wishlistGetters.getItems()` to access all items that added to wishlist.
+The `wishlist` can be accessed by `wishlistGetters` object which allows you to fetch proper values and render them in the component e.g. `wishlistGetters.getItems()` to access all items that added to the wishlist.
 You can see the list of all `wishlistGetters` at the end of this section [here](#list-of-available-properties-and-getters).
-You can add possibility to remove products by `removeFromWishlist` function.
+You can add the possibility to remove products by `removeFromWishlist` function.

 ```js
 <template>